yushundong/PyGDebias/README.md

 Dong, Y., Ma, J., Chen, C., & Li, J. (2022).
 Fairness in Graph Mining: A Survey. arXiv preprint arXiv:2204.09888.
 ```

-## Overview

-Graph mining algorithms have been playing a critical role in a plethora of areas.
-However, most of the existing ones lack fairness consideration.
-Consequently, they may deliver biased predictions toward certain demographic subgroups or individuals.
-To better understand existing debiasing techniques and facilitate the deployment of fairness-aware graph mining algorithms, we developed this library *PyGDebias* featured for built-in datasets and implementations of popular fairness-aware graph mining algorithms for the study of algorithmic fairness on graphs.

-Specifically, this open-source library *PyGDebias* aims to provide a systematic schema to load datasets and compare different debiasing techniques for graph learning algorithms.
-Specifically, 26 graph datasets (including 24 commonly used ones and two newly constructed ones, AMiner-L and AMiner-S) are collected, and 13 algorithms are implemented in this library.